 Some breeds such as border collies and Shetland sheepdogs have strong herding instincts and may nip at ankles to “herd” human family members as they move around the house.
-If you live with an ankle nipper, keep a favorite toy in your pocket, and when your dog attacks your ankles, stop walking and wave the toy in the air.
+If you live with an ankle nipper, keep his favorite toy in your pocket.
+When your dog attacks your ankles, stop walking and wave the toy in his direction.
 Once your pup grabs the toy, praise him and move on.
 Keep repeating this exercise until you can walk around the house without being attacked by puppy teeth.

 Teach puppies that when biting starts, playtime ends

-Puppy timeouts are a great way to teach your four-legged youngster that when he bites or nips, the game is over.
-Since they live to play, they catch on pretty quickly.
-Time out can mean that you quietly leave the room (be sure it’s puppy-proof when leaving your dog alone), or you can gently pick up the puppy and put him in his enclosure or a small gated room.
-Leave the pup alone for 30 to 60 seconds and then calmly resume playing.
+Puppy time-outs are a great way to teach your four-legged youngster that when he bites or nips, the game is over.
+Since puppies live to play, they catch on pretty quickly.
+Time-out can mean that you quietly leave the room (be sure it’s puppy-proof when leaving your dog alone), or you can gently pick up the puppy and put him in his enclosure or a small gated room.
+Leave him alone for 30 to 60 seconds and then calmly resume playing.
 Keep repeating this exercise until the puppy gets the message.

 According to the American Kennel Club (AKC), during a puppy’s period of rapid development, which is from 2 to 10 months old, it’s important to give him appropriate toys.
-These toys can help with the discomfort of teething and with training while also providing mental stimulation.
+These toys can help with the discomfort of teething.
+They also help with training and provide mental stimulation.
 Be sure to choose a toy or bone best suited to your dog’s size and personality.
 The AKC offers a great roundup of the best toys for puppies.

 With consistent positive-motivation training, most puppies will learn to play without biting and nipping humans.
-If despite your best efforts your dog still bites and you’re concerned that he’s getting aggressive, then it’s time to call in a behaviorist to design a training program for your dog.
-The sooner you work on the biting problem, the happier you and your dog will be as he transitions into adulthood.
+If, despite your best efforts, your dog still bites and you’re concerned that he’s getting aggressive, then it’s time to call in a behaviorist to design a training program for your dog.
+The sooner you work on the problem, the happier you and your dog will be as he transitions into adulthood.